 The architectural decoration of the main facade is outstanding for its artistry and wealth of detail.
 Three quarters of the facade came to the Berlin museums in 1903, gifted by Sultan Abdulhamid II to Kaiser Wilhelm II.
-Today it is the highlight of the Museum of Islamic Art in the Pergamonmuseum (still housed in the South Wing until 2019).
+Today it is the highlight of the Museum für Islamische Kunst (Museum for Islamic Art) in the Pergamonmuseum (still housed in the South Wing until 2019).
 The rebuilding of the Mushatta Facade in the North Wing, scheduled for 2019, and the present restoration program in Jordan are part of a close cooperation between the two countries under the 'Shared Heritage’ project, a scheme for shared responsibility for cultural assets at two sites.

 Although almost a million visitors have marvelled at the Mushatta Facade in the past year, its original site in Jordan has received little attention until now and was under considerable threat from looting and disrepair.

 The extensive palace complex was destroyed by an earthquake as early the 9th century.
 In has been under restoration since 2009, the object of a jointly led German-Jordanian research and restoration project initiated by Günther Schauerte, Vice-President of the SPK, while he was still working at the Staatliche Museen zu Berlin.